 Here are the lovely flowers coming from different gardens:

 But what fascinated me much were the varieties of Baobab and BottleTrees, the largest trees in Flower Dome.

 Honestly, I have no idea what Baobab tree was.
 I searched for an informative standee in the vicinity until I saw one.
-Now I know what is this tree all about.
+Now I know what this tree all about is.
 Weighing more than 32 tons, the African Baobab is the largest tree in Flower Dome.
 I was amazed looking at it because it was so huge and tall.

 Bottle trees had amazing round trunks that are used to restore water.
 These trees were also big and tall.